Abhishek24122000/Cold_Email_Generator/README.md

 streamlit run main.py

-💡 You can still set your API key from the Streamlit interface directly — no .env setup required.
+💡 You can set your API key directly inside the Streamlit app interface — no .env setup required.
-However, you can optionally create a .env for local testing if preferred:
+However, for local testing, you can optionally use a .env file:

 GROQ_API_KEY=your_groq_api_key_here